 The bathrooms in the train/subway stations are clean and usually have a western toilet (though not a fancy one with bidet functions and heated seats).
 For some reason, the bathrooms at the train stations never had a hand towel or soap.
 I used my scarf as a towel and always had hand sanitizer with me.

-Traveling on the train/subway can take a while depending on where you’re going and where you’re coming from.
-I made the mistake my last morning in Tokyo of trying to go to the Meiji Jingu shrine in Harajuku from Asakusa.
+Travelling on the train/subway can take a while depending on where you’re going and where you’re coming from.
+I made a mistake on my last morning in Tokyo and tried to go to the Meiji Jingu shrine in Harajuku from Asakusa.
 I spent more time on the train getting there than I did at the site itself.

-I highly recommend getting the Tokyo Subway Navigation app.
-It works offline if you don’t have data for the phone or your wifi device doesn’t work (which happens in the underground stations and lines often).
+I highly recommend downloading the Tokyo Subway Navigation app on your phone.
+It works offline if you don’t have data or if your wifi device doesn’t work (which can happen in the underground stations).

-While in Tokyo I stayed at the Business Hotel Fukadaya in the Asakusa nieghbourhood.
+While in Tokyo I stayed at the Asakusa Hotel Fukudaya.
 This is a great budget hotel (that’s more like a guest house).
 I had a single private Japanese style room (with tatami mats) with a mini fridge.
-There is a shared bathroom and a share onsen (a male onsen and a female onsen) for guests.
+There is a shared bathroom, private showers, a male-only onsen, and a female-only onsen.
 I paid about $26US/night for my room.
-The hotel is in a quiet local neighbourhood, but is within a short walk of the Minami Senju Station.
-I paid for my own stay here, and would recommend this hotel if you want a private room that is affordable.
+The hotel is in a quiet local neighbourhood but is within a short walk of the Minami Senju Station.
+I paid for my own stay here and would recommend this hotel if you want a private room affordable room in Tokyo.